ncatlab/nlab-content/pages/9/1/0/0/19/content.md

 _Toby_:  If I may presume to translate Todd\'s question for him:  Why do you think that Aristotle, Kant, Peirce, and Carnap are precursors, anticipations, forerunners, foreshadowings, or philosophical underpinnings of category theory?
 The only thing that I can think of myself is that Eilenberg & Mac Lane borrowed the term 'category' from Aristotle & Kant and borrowed the term 'functor' from Carnap.
 Otherwise, I do not see any connection.

 However, I don\'t object to this list; it might or might not work better on a separate page (although it\'s short enough that it fits here well enough).
 I just changed its heading to something that seems more appropriate to me.

+_Todd_: Yes, I thought what Jon wrote might have been what he had in mind (but I didn't want to put words in his mouth, so I left the question open-ended), and then what Toby wrote would have been my follow-up question.
+Mind you, I am open to the suggestion that there may be philosophical antecedents or anticipations of the notion of category in these earlier developments (and I'd find that very interesting), but it's not clear to me how that would be the case in any precise sense.
+I think Toby's recasting this as 'Etymology' is far safer, until more evidence is brought to the table.

 =--